Ichnotropis capensis: Habitat

 It occurs in semi-arid shrub savannas of Africa, where they seek shelter in soft soiled burrows, under rocks and brush.
 The species has been reported from South Africa, Namibia, Botswana, Zimbabwe, Mozambique, and Zambia.

 Biology

 These lizards are insectivorous and feed on termites and other small insects.
 They are active hunters during the day and many specimens have been found around termite mounds.

 Mating

 Along with other Ichnotropis, this lizard species is semelparous, with little overlap of adult and juveniles life stages.
 Life expectancy is 13 to 14 months, and mating occurs in the spring with hatchlings appearing in late summer from October to December.
 Females make an inclining burrow in soft soil 100 to 200 mm long and lay 3-9 eggs (6.5 mm x 9.5 mm).
-The females may have up to two clutches in their lifetime.
+The females may have up to two clutches in their short lifetimes (then, not truly semelparous).

 Taxonomy and evolution

 Based on morphological evidence from the capensis species, southern African genus Ichnotropis and North American genus Psammodromus diverged from a common ancestor in the lineage of Lacerta lepida and Lacerta monticola during the Oligocene epoch (24 to 36 million years ago).